apache/sedona/docs/setup/databricks.md

 ## Advanced editions

+* Sedona 1.0.1 & 1.1.0 is compiled against Spark 3.1 (~ Databricks DBR 9 LTS, DBR 7 is Spark 3.0)
+* Sedona 1.1.1 is compiled against Spark 3.2 (~ DBR 10 & 11)

+> In Spark 3.2, `org.apache.spark.sql.catalyst.expressions.Generator` class added a field `nodePatterns`.
+Any SQL functions that rely on Generator class may have issues if compiled for a runtime with a differing spark version.
+For Sedona, those functions are:
+>    * ST_MakeValid
+>    * ST_SubDivideExplode

+__Sedona `1.1.1-incubating` is overall the recommended version to use.
+It is generally backwards compatible with earlier Spark releases but you should be aware of what Spark version Sedona was compiled against versus which is being executed in case you hit issues.__

-### Databricks DBR 7.x (Recommended)
+#### Databricks 10.x+ (Recommended)

-If you are using the commercial version of Databricks up to version 7.x you can install the Sedona jars and Sedona Python using the Databricks default web UI and everything should work.

-### Databricks DBR 8.x, 9.x, 10.x

-If you are using the commercial version of Databricks for DBR 8.x+

-* You need to use sedona version `1.1.1-incubating` or higher.
+* You need to use Sedona version `1.1.1-incubating` or higher.
 * In order to activate the Kryo serializer (this speeds up the serialization and deserialization of geometry types) you need to install the libraries via init script as described below.

-* The the SQL functions that rely on `org.apache.spark.sql.catalyst.expressions.Generator` class do not currently work on Databricks DBR >= 8.x.
-Those functions are
-    * ST_MakeValid
-    * ST_SubDivideExplode
+#### Databricks DBR 7.x - 9.x

+* If you are using the commercial version of Databricks you can install the Sedona jars and Sedona Python using the Databricks default web UI.
+DBR 7 matches with Sedona `1.1.0-incubating` and DBR 9 matches better with Sedona `1.1.1-incubating` due to Databricks cherry-picking some Spark 3.2 private APIs.

 ## Install Sedona from the web UI